SysKitTeam/docs-spdockit/product-updates/spdockit740-release-note.md

 *	Fixed an issue with the Best Practices Dashboard which would show incorrect data (e.g., a green checkmark, although the report itself had some errors).

+*   Fixed an issue with the Group Memberships filter on Permissions Reports.
+The __Don't Show Nested Groups Memebers__ option didn't work as it should and showed the same results as if the Show as Flat Structure option was selected.

+*   Fixed an issue with the export of the Storage Metrics report.
+The following error occurred while exporting: __System.NullReferenceException: Object reference not set to an instance of an object.__